 More relevant for our present purposes is the MELT.
 In this post, we can assume that productivity does not change over the period.
 Doing this keeps our calculation of the MELT ultra simple.
 Once productivity is allowed to change from one period to the next, we will need to resort to a more general formula.
 I’ll leave this to a future possible post.
 Those who wish to jump ahead can consult the chapter by Ramos Martinez, linked to earlier.

 The MELT is one hour of socially necessary labor time expressed in monetary (let’s say dollar) terms.
 It is the dollar value of one hour of labor time.
-Equivalently, it is the reciprocal of the amount of labor commanded by $1.
-Or, expressed yet another way, it is the economy-wide ratio of total price to total value.
+Equivalently, it is the economy-wide ratio of total price to total value.

 In our simple example, the MELT is equal to $1/hr.
 This says that each hour of socially necessary labor time creates $1 of value in money terms.